-&lt;sup>59 AT, BE, BG, CY, CZ, DK, EL, ES, FR, HR, HU, IE, IT, LT, LV, MT, NL, NO, PL, PT, RO, RS, SE, SI, SK and UK.

-&lt;sup>60 AT, BE, CZ, IE, LV, MT, NL, PL, RO and SK.
+53 AT, BE, BG, CY, CZ, DK, EL, ES, FR, HR, HU, IE, IT, LT, LV, MT, NL, NO, PL, PT, RO, RS, SE, SI, SK and UK.
+54 AT, BE, CZ, IE, LV, MT, NL, PL, RO and SK.

-AT, BE, BG, CZ, DE, DK, ES, HR, HU, IE, IT, LT, LV, NL, NO, PL, PT, RS, SI, SK and UK.
+55 AT, BE, BG, CZ, DE, DK, ES, HR, HU, IE, IT, LT, LV, NL, NO, PL, PT, RS, SI, SK and UK.

-CH, EL, FR, MT, RO and SE.
+56 CH, EL, FR, MT, RO and SE.

-18 MS have no specific rules regarding billing for service by the RP before activation date, while such rules exist in ES, HU, IE, MT, NL, RS, and UK.
+18 MS57 have no specific rules regarding billing for service by the RP before activation date, while such rules exist in ES, HU, IE, MT, NL, RS, and UK.

-In 13 MS there are rules which relate to charges or service fees that the consumer may incur for leaving a provider, even when the consumer is outside their minimum contract period, while there are no such rules in 13 MS. However, if the consumer terminates their contract before minimum duration has expired, there are rules in 22 MS regarding early termination charges, which apply.
+In 13 MS58 there are rules which relate to charges or service fees that the consumer may incur for leaving a provider, even when the consumer is outside of their minimum contract period, while there are no such rules in 13 MS59.
+However, if the consumer terminates their contract before the minimum duration has expired, there are rules in 22 MS60 regarding early termination charges, which apply.
 There are no such rules in AT, CH, DK, NO and SE.

-It is noteworthy that in Bulgaria, the Bulgarian Commission for Consumers Protection has taken actions to limit the amount of penalties that a consumer may incur for early termination of mobile service contracts.
+It is noteworthy that in BG, the Bulgarian Commission for Consumers Protection has taken actions to limit the amount of penalties that a consumer may incur for early termination of mobile service contracts.
 The Bulgarian Commission ordered that the maximum amount of the penalty for early termination of the contract cannot exceed three times the amount of the consumer's monthly subscription charges for term contracts at their standard rate without discounts.
-In a similar manner, in France national legislation provides that when a contract imposes a term of more than 12 months, and if the consumer terminates his contract after the initial period of 12 months but is still within the overall contract period, then they should not have to pay more than a quarter of the remainder periodic charges for the duration of the contract period.
-Moreover, the responding NRAs indicated that there are practices, decisions or legal requirements, which apply in 11 MS regarding damaged / lost / unreturned equipment fees, while there are no such rules in 16 MS.
+In a similar manner, in FR national legislation provides that when a contract imposes a term of more than 12 months, and if the consumer terminates his contract after the initial period of 12 months but is still within the overall contract period, then they should not have to pay more than a quarter of the remaining periodic charges for the duration of the contract period.
+Moreover, the responding NRAs indicated that there are practices, decisions or legal requirements, which apply in 11 MS61 regarding damaged / lost / unreturned equipment fees, while there are no such rules in 16 MS62.

-There are rules concerning the retail charges for porting of numbers (i.e. charges that consumer must pay) in 25 MS, while no such rules apply in HR, IT and LV.
+There are rules concerning the retail charges for porting of numbers (i.e. charges that the consumer must pay) in 25 MS63, while no such rules apply in HR, IT and LV.

-- In FR, for example, the TP cannot charge the consumer for porting their number, however, the TP can bill the RP for the porting process (respecting cost-orientation) and the RP can bill the end-user a reasonable price for porting their number. - In PT, according to the ANACOM's Number Portability Regulation, RPs may impose retail prices for the porting of numbers, as long as they do not act as a disincentive for subscribers, who wish to benefit from portability.
-In practice most CPs do not charge their customers for porting their numbers or when they do it they usually offer it in promotional campaigns. - In PL, the rule provides that a subscriber cannot be charged any fees for porting an assigned number
+- In FR, for example, the TP cannot charge the consumer for porting their number, however, the TP can bill the RP for the porting process (respecting cost-orientation) and the RP can bill the end-user a reasonable price for porting their number; - In PT, according to the ANACOM's Number Portability Regulation, TPs and RPs may impose retail prices for the porting of numbers, as long as they do not act as a disincentive for subscribers, who wish to benefit from portability.
+In practice most CPs do not charge their customers for porting their numbers or when they do it they usually offer it in promotional campaigns.
+CPs can charge customers for porting numbers, when the customers do not have a contract with a loyalty period; and - In PL, the rule provides that a subscriber cannot be charged any fees for porting an assigned number.

-In France, national law establishes that providers have to refund the consumers their deposit for equipment in a 10-day period after the contract termination (after the restitution of the equipment).
+In FR, national law establishes that providers have to refund the consumers their deposit for equipment in a 10-day period after the contract termination (after the restitution of the equipment).
 In PT there are established rules on how much service providers can charge for unlocking terminal equipment.
-In Romania, the TP cannot make the payment of additional
+In RO, the TP cannot make the payment of additional charges